gisaia/ARLAS-Exploration-stack/README.md

-A repository aiming at allowing to easily run ARLAS locally, for developing purposes.
+A repository aiming at allowing to easily run ARLAS locally, for developping purposes.

 **Table of content**